 If you subscribe to a roaming partner service like Boingo, iPass, or T-Mobile, you can log in and use the Internet through that program at no additional fee.

 All indoor public areas of the airport—including the main terminal, departure gates, Hotel MIA at concourse E, and baggage claim—have Wi-Fi service, which covers concourse levels D, F, G, H, and J.

 When you attempt to connect to the Internet through your web browser, a pop-up window will load and you will be prompted to pay by credit card; American Express, Discover, MasterCard, and Visa are all accepted forms of payment.

 To connect to the MIA Wi-Fi network, insert or activate your adapter at 802.11b or 802.11g, and connect to the SSID mia-wi-fi.

 Computer Access and Printing Services

 For those who do not have a laptop or other wireless device, there are public Internet workstations on the 7th floor, in the lobby bar on Concourse E, and on the departure level.
 These stations are also used by those looking for a good spot to pay for their Wi-Fi capabilities and work quietly.
-Workstation access is $4.95 for the initial 20 minutes and $0.25 for every minute after.
-Printing is also available for $0.50 per page.
+Printing is also available for a fee.